kubi2021/plugin.video.mubi/README.md

 The goal of this addon is to harness Kodi's excellent browsing and metadata scraping capabilities while using films from MUBI. 🎥 Therefore, the addon creates a small file for each MUBI movie.
 These files are then treated as standard library items within Kodi, allowing them to be browsed directly from the main interface. 🔍 The metadata can also be enriched using Kodi's library update feature, giving you a seamless experience. 📚

-- 🎬 Fetches all movies available on Mubi, including full metadata
+- 🎬 Fetches all movies available on Mubi, including full Mubi ratings and descriptions
 - 👍 Compatible with the Kodi movie library
 - 🛡️ Finds the corresponding movie on IMDb so Kodi scraper can fetch additional metadata
 - 🍿 Play Mubi trailers directly within Kodi